engmaths/emat30008/assessment.md

 Key questions you should try to answer in your learning log are as follows.

 * What did I learn about the mathematical algorithms?
-I.e., solving boundary value problems, numerical ill-conditioning, etc.
 * What did I learn about software engineering?
-How have I progressed in my abilities?
-* What are the short-term implications of what I've learnt?
-(When will it be useful?)
-* What are the long-term implications of what I've learnt?
-(When will it be useful?)
 * What would I have done differently if I started the unit over again?
-* What will I do differently in the future?
+* What will I do differently in the future as a result of this unit?

 You will probably find it helpful to make notes on the answers to these questions each week.